SDMcSweeney/DIA/README.md

 ## Graphs and figures

 Visualised_ranges.png
 Demonstrates visually the unit ranges talked about in my paper

+The follwing are the graphs showing the results from their respective simulations
+Prey with 4 range 7 predators.png
+Prey with 6 range 5 predators.png
+Prey with 6 range 6 predators.png
+Prey with 6 range 7 predators.png
+Prey with 6 vision range no predators.png
+Prey with 8 range 7 predators.png

 ## Project
 The project should be opened through unity (made with version 2021.3.18f1) , and is not exported as an executable, hyperparameters need to be set in the engine.